 - Niger seed

+Is the bird food quality important?
 It is also essential that the seeds you offer are of the highest quality and cleanliness.
 This will make them more palatable.
-Here, on our own farm, we grow as many of the seeds as we can, and we double-clean our seed to minimise dust and debris and maximise palatability.
 Supplying fresh seed is also really important.
 Birds won't want to eat stale seed that has been in a bag, on a shelf, or inside a feeder for months on end.
-Here on our farm, we can guarantee that the seed you purchase from us has been prepared and bagged within a couple of weeks of you receiving it – beautifully fresh and straight from our farm.
-Not many other bird food companies can make that statement!

 Types of Bird Feeder The type of feeders you use will to some extent be determined by the food you are offering.
 Sunflower seeds and seed mixes are most commonly offered in hanging tube feeders.
 The garden birds that use this type of feeder are greenfinches, goldfinches, chaffinches, sparrows, blue tits, great tits, coal tits and siskin.
 Finches will typically stay at a feeder perch while feeding, whereas tits tend to repeatedly visit the feeder and take away individual seeds to eat them in a nearby tree or bush.

-Peanuts, on the other hand, require a steel mesh feeder – the mesh prevents garden birds such as nuthatches and coal tits taking whole peanuts and hoarding them!
+What type of bird feeder is best for feeding wild birds peanuts?
+If you want to feed your garden birds peanuts, you will require a steel mesh feeder – the mesh prevents garden birds such as nuthatches and coal tits taking whole peanuts and hoarding them!
 The mesh offers a clinging area that allows birds like nuthatches, great spotted woodpeckers, house sparrows, tits and siskins to cling on and peck at the peanuts.
-A 6mm mesh size is optima, as this is large enough to prevent beak damage, yet small enough to hold the peanuts back.
+A 6mm mesh size is optimal, because it’s large enough to prevent beak damage, yet small enough to hold the peanuts back.

+What do ground feeding birds eat?
 For those birds that prefer to feed on the ground (such as dunnocks, blackbirds, thrushes, Robins and Wrens), there are a variety of options available.
-The foods they love include black sunflower seeds, pinhead oatmeal, rolled naked oats, soaked sultanas and raisins, mild grated cheese, mealworms, soft apples, pears, bananas and even grapes.
-You can simply scatter food on the ground for them, although a range of low level table-type ground feeders are available.
+The foods they love include: You can simply scatter food on the ground for them, although a range of low-level table-type ground feeders are available.

-A note of caution: raisins and sultanas are nephrotoxic to dogs and cats (i.e. they can damage their kidneys), so please don't allow them to 'hoover' up the ground feed.
-And finally, of course, many ground feeding birds will happily land on a bird table they feel safe on.
+CAUTION: raisins and sultanas are nephrotoxic to dogs and cats (i.e. they can damage their kidneys), so please don't allow them to 'hoover' up the ground feed.
 For tips on how to manage feeding birds in the present of problematic squirrels, please see our page on deterring squirrels.
+We also have lots of information about providing water for birds.
 Remember, if you have any further questions about feeding garden birds, you’re welcome to contact us.